Homosexual Activists Confront Archbishop at College Mass

 Marker estimated that since 1955 there have been more than 250 victims.

 The protest during Mass was only the latest controversy that has followed on the heels of the archdiocesan mailing of DVDs on the sanctity of traditional marriage to 400,000 of the state’s Catholics in late September.
-The effort was funded entirely by a private donor and supported by all of Minnesota’s six archdiocesan and diocesan bishops.
+The effort was funded entirely by an anonymous donor and supported by all of Minnesota’s six archdiocesan and diocesan bishops.

 It includes a message from Archbishop Nienstedt supporting a constitutional amendment to ban same-sex “marriage,” as well as a presentation by the Knights of Columbus.